spotinst/help/src/docs/managed-instance/getting-started/create-a-new-managed-instance.md

 ## Prerequisites

-Before you can create a managed instance, you will need to do the following:
+Before you can create a managed instance, you need to do the following:

 * Ensure your AWS account is connected to your [Spot account](connect-your-cloud-provider/aws-account.md).
 * Ensure your [Spot Policy](elastigroup/tutorials/elastigroup-tasks/update-spot-policy.md) is up to date.